JoostAB/NewRemoteSwitch/README.md

 NewRemoteSwitch library v1.2.0 (20140128) for Arduino 1.0
 Made by Randy Simons http://randysimons.nl/

+_Reason for fork:_ Just to make sure it is availabe (since original is not maintained actively anymore).

 This library provides an easy class for Arduino, to send and receive signals used by some common "new style" 433MHz remote control switches.